quarksuite/components/README.md

 ## Components (as of v1.0.0)

 Components in v1 are categorized by controls and display.
-Control components set simple layout rules for form and input UI.
+Control components set simple layout rules for forms and input UI.
 Display components aid in processing and viewing data.

 ### Control Components